Are your SEC XBRL and EDGAR filings in sync with each other?

 Introducing Inline XBRL

 Inline XBRL or iXBRL has come as a blessing for prepares who are wary of the way XBRL looks.
 Inline XBRL provides a visual, human-readable form to XBRL data.
-So while your data is still machine readable, inline XBRL ensures that you can check and eyeball your numbers as well on the HTML document, reducing the chances of your XBRL and HTML to be out of sync.
+So while your data is still machine-readable, inline XBRL ensures that you can check and eyeball your numbers as well on the HTML document, reducing the chances of your XBRL and HTML being out of sync.
 The SEC is encouraging companies to transition to iXBRL on a voluntary basis due to its many advantages.
-The main benefits include reduction in review time, improved data accuracy and efficient review and finalization process.
+The main benefits include a reduction in review time, improved data accuracy, and an efficient review and finalization process.

 IRIS CARBON®, our cloud-based, collaborative disclosure management platform is a single-source application that ensures your HTML and XBRL documents are always in sync.
 We always encourage our customers to transition to iXBRL to avail its multi-fold benefits through our platform.
 Our platform is backed by expert teams who have more than 10 years of experience with SEC filings.

-With us, you are always assured that filings with the SEC is of the highest quality and standards.
+With us, you are always assured that filings with the SEC are of the highest quality and standards.